 #1 Financial Stability

-The fundamental notion of achieving financial stability is that we don’t have to get anxious about money.
-There are two aspects to this.
+The fundamental notion of achieving financial stability is that we don’t have to get so anxious about money.
+With a job and proper budgeting, we should be able to afford ourselves.

 While achieving financial stability is admirable and important, it is very different from financial independence or financial freedom.
 Achieving financial stability still centres around being able to actively earn an income in a job to pay for the important expenses in our lives.